 By Pierre Mairé

-Philippa’s father had no sons so she inherited everything2 which was a forward-thinking approach at the time.
+Philippa’s father had two sons but both of died before he did, so she inherited everything2.
 The snag in this plan is that Toulouse didn’t know how to have female rulers in Toulouse2.
 When William of Toulouse left to go on a crusade he asked his brother Raymond to govern in his absence2.

 William died, and Raymond continued governing2.
 When Raymond died, his son Bertrand inherited everything2.
 Philippa looked for a nobleman who could help her regain what was hers by right.
 She settled on William IX, Duke of Aquitaine who she married in 10942.